Dulwich and West Norwood

 Dulwich and West Norwood /'dʌlɪtʃ...'nɔːwʊd/ is a constituency in South London created in 1997.
 It has been represented by Helen Hayes of Labour since her election in 2015.

 In the 2016 EU referendum, Dulwich and West Norwood voted to remain in the European Union by an estimated 78%.
-This was the third highest result in the UK, behind Gibraltar and the neighbouring constituency of Vauxhall.
+This was the third highest proportion in the UK, behind Gibraltar and the neighbouring constituency of Vauxhall.